hamptonmoore/eleventy-blog/posts/shrinking-this-sites-docker-image.md

 ---
-title: Shrinking this sites docker image
+title: Shrinking this site's docker image
-description: How this sites docker image went from 419MB to 39MB
+description: How this site's docker image shrunk from 419MB of bloat and NPM modules to 39MB using Docker build layers
 date: 2020-05-03
 layout: layouts/post.njk
 ---

-Recently I moved my static [Eleventy](https://www.11ty.dev/) site over to a docker container.
+Recently, I moved my static [Eleventy](https://www.11ty.dev/) site over to a docker container.
 This was one of the first docker images I have made in a while so it started inefficient.
 ```
 FROM nginx:1.17.10-alpine
 RUN apk add --update nodejs npm